-There are numerous tools on the market you can use to evaluate your APIs.
-To help your search, we’ve compiled 10 of the best options below to ensure your software is on par with expectations and allows for seamless integrations.
+You can use numerous tools on the market to test your APIs.
+To help your search, we’ve compiled 25 of the best options below to ensure your software is on par with expectations and allows seamless integrations.

 If you’re familiar with API testing, you’ve likely heard of Postman.
 It’s a comprehensive option for designing, testing, documenting, and monitoring REST APIs.
 Postman began as a simple extension for Google Chrome and has since expanded to a leading tool for macOS, Windows, and Linux.

-Postman serves as an HTTP client capable of both automated and manual testing, allowing you to autopilot routine tests while trying specific use cases yourself.
-Postman also lets you build collections, API descriptions that you can execute quickly and share with fellow Postman users.
+Postman is an HTTP client capable of automated and manual testing, allowing you to autopilot routine tests while trying specific use cases yourself.
+Postman also lets you build collections and API descriptions that you can execute quickly and share with fellow Postman users.
 Collections eliminate the friction of writing out the same API calls repeatedly.

-Postman is also acclaimed for its ease-of-use.
-The entire application is designed for all skill levels, from beginner testers unfamiliar with command-line interfaces to experts seeking a more powerful, customizable solution.
-The user interface is very intuitive compared to other testing solutions, and Postman doesn’t require testers to adopt the same language as developers, which leaves more time to focus on testing.
+Postman is also acclaimed for its ease of use.
+The application is designed for all skill levels, from beginner testers unfamiliar with command-line interfaces to experts seeking a more powerful, customizable solution.
+The user interface is intuitive compared to other testing solutions, and Postman doesn’t require testers to adopt the same language as developers, which leaves more time to focus on testing.

 Postman’s pricing plans include a free version with limited features, paid plans for individual teams ($12/user/month) and businesses ($24/user/month), and an enterprise option.

-Advanced testers and developers looking for a different popular solution should consider SoapUI, an API testing tool for REST and SOAP APIs as well as other API frameworks.
+Advanced testers and developers looking for a different popular solution should consider SoapUI, an API testing tool for REST and SOAP APIs, and other API frameworks.
 With this tool, you can run functional, performance, and security tests.

 SoapUI was built for experienced users seeking to build more complex automated tests, plus manual calls when necessary.
 However, junior testers and developers can also get up to speed thanks to SoapUI’s graphical testing interface.
 Rather than coding the API calls, users may drag-and-drop elements to build out their tests.